Skip to content

 export API_URL="https://api.local.example.com"

-3. Document shared scripts - Add comments explaining what scripts in /shared/bin/ do
+• Document shared scripts — Add comments explaining what scripts do

-8. Version control shared files - Consider keeping /shared/ files in a local git repository
+• Version control /shared/ — Consider keeping shared files in a local git repository

 Terminal window